Europe Italy

 One of the best things to do in Treviso is to follow the canals.

-At Pragmatic Travelers, we only recommend what we have actually experienced and eaten so you know our recommendations/guides are based in honesty.
-Some links are affiliate links, where I earn a small commission at no additional cost to you.
+At Pragmatic Travelers, we only recommend what we have personally experienced and eaten, ensuring our Treviso Italy travel guide is honest and reliable.
+Some links in this guide are affiliate links, meaning we earn a small commission at no extra cost to you.

 Wandering along the canals is one of the best things to do in the city.